KovuTheHusky/dynmap-structures/README.md

 **buriedtreasure**

     If true, displays Buried Treasures on your map.
+Default value is false.

 **desertpyramid**

     If true, displays Desert Pyramids on your map.
+Default value is true.

 **endcity**

     If true, displays End Cities on your map.
+Default value is true.

 **fortress**

     If true, displays Nether Fortresses on your map.
+Default value is true.

 **igloo**

     If true, displays Igloos on your map.
+Default value is true.

 **junglepyramid**

     If true, displays Jungle Pyramids on your map.
+Default value is true.

 **mansion**

     If true, displays Woodland Mansions on your map.
+Default value is true.

 **mineshaft**